 Notability is a few dollars more expensive.
 It costs $8.99 while GoodNotes costs $7.99.
 For Notability, iOS/iPadOS and macOS versions are sold separately.
-For GoodNotes, all version now fall under one universal purchase.
-Notability sells the handwriting recognition feature for $2.99.
+For GoodNotes, all versions now fall under one universal purchase.
+Notability sells the handwriting recognition feature for $2.99 in their Notability shop.
 This feature is essential for searching handwritten notes.
 Handwriting recognition is a must-have in 2020, you will need to purchase this.
 That brings the total price to $11.98 for Notability.
-The Mac version is currently on 80% sale for $1.99.
+The macOS version is currently on 80% sale for $1.99.
 You can also buy themes in Notability.
 These are optional, and you don’t have to purchase them.

 Both apps are: